-Prerequisite: Ceramics 1
+Prerequisite: A "C" or higher in Ceramics 1

 This is an advanced course for students who want to continue their study of clay work.
-Working with different clays, experimenting with glazes and using different surface decoration techniques will be the main areas of emphasis.
+Working with different clays, experimenting with glazes, and using different surface decoration techniques will be the main areas of emphasis.
 Technical skills as well as creative and problem-solving processes are strong components of this class.
 Students must supply their own materials.